 The film next depicts Karen and Henry's lives spiralling out of control, with jealousy, recriminations, Henry's affairs and the threat of violence constantly hanging over them.
 A very interesting scene appears as Paulie and Jimmy go to an apartment that Henry has set up for his mistress to tell him that he has to go back to his wife.
 The scene shows the aftermath of a party, with empty drink glasses and Budweiser bottles, and also Chinese take-out cartons.
 (The Godfather also uses Chinese take-out as a way to show the real lives of gangsters, in that case waiting for news about a hit).
 Henry is sent on a mission to rough up a guy who owes money to the mob, and when he comes back he's supposed to return to Karen.
 In fact he's turned in by an FBI informant and is sentenced to prison.

 In the final scene in this section, Henry is "celebrating" at a Manhattan bar just before being taken off to prison.
 Karen mopes silently in tears.
 The gangsters toast Henry's going-away with some sort of green liquor which may be absinthe or Creme de Menthe.
 Bleary-eyed and popping pills, Henry gets into a limo outside the bar and says to the driver, "Take me to jail."
 We are then set up for the single most amazing culinary scene in GoodFellas...the prison feast!

-I’ll take that up in Part III, which runs tomorrow night.
+I'll take that up in Part III, which is coming soon.
 Thanks for reading!